palaa159/Docs/Hardware/05-Cyton_Programming_Tutorial.md

 C:\Users\username\Documents\Arduino\libraries

-8. Before you can upload code correctly to the PIC32 with Arduino, you need to add the chipKIT-core board files to your Arduino IDE. ***NOTE*** You must follow the wiki instructions **2) Manual install by copying ZIP file** from the chipKIT site. ***ALSO NOTE*** You must use the Test Build from 2015-10-18 *ONLY* Follow the instructions to download and install the latest chipKIT-core hardware files [from the chipKIT-core wiki](http://chipkit.net/wiki/index.php?title=ChipKIT_core).
+8. Before you can upload code correctly to the PIC32 with Arduino, you need to add the chipKIT-core board files to your Arduino IDE.
+The folks at chipKIT have put together instructions on how to [Auto Install via URL from within Arduino](http://chipkit.net/wiki/index.php?title=ChipKIT_core#1.29_Auto_install_via_URL_from_within_Arduino_IDE_.28latest_version_chipKIT-core_v1.3.1.29).
+Follow the process in the previous link, and you will be able to select the OpenBCI board from the Tools >> Board >> dropdown menu!

 ![board_dropdown](../assets/images/OBCI32_Board_Dropdown.png)

-9. In the Arduino IDE 1.6.5 go `File-->Examples-->OpenBCI_32bit_Library-->DefaultBoard` which will launch the Host firmware.
+9. In the Arduino IDE go `File-->Examples-->OpenBCI_32bit_Library-->DefaultBoard` which will launch the Host firmware.

 10. Make sure that the slide switch on the OpenBCI Dongle is switched to the GPIO6 selection.
 If it's on the other side, it will try to program the Dongle-mounted RFduino!
 Now is a good time to plug your Dongle in and power down the Board.